yvdhi/OJTAuto/README.md

 # ojtAuto

-Automation script for OJT ST - Project used: CDC Team 1 - KerjaIn - Project url: https://kerjain-team1.herokuapp.com/
+Automation script for OJT-ST - Project used: CDC Team 1 - KerjaIn